 Mel Fisher has been with MLSA since 2015.
 She is the MLSA Victim Legal Assistance Network Project Coordinator, a project aiming at improving access to civil legal aid and supportive services to victims of crime throughout the state.
 She earned her undergraduate degree in Business Management from the University of Jamestown in 2000, and her Master's Degree in Public Administration and Nonprofit Management from the University of Washington in 2007.
 Mel has worked in the fields of victim advocacy, violence prevention, and community building for nearly 20 years, with organizations including the Friendship Center of Helena, EmpowerMT, and the City of Seattle’s Mayor’s Office on Domestic Violence and Sexual Assault.

-Michaela McNichol began working at MLSA in May of 2019 as an Administrative Assistant.
+Michaela McNichol is a Program Assistant for MLSA's Pro Bono and Low Income Taxpayer Clinic programs.
+She joined MLSA in May of 2019.
+Before joining MLSA she worked at Corette Library, United Way of the Lewis and Clark Area, and as a lobbyist’s assistant during Montana’s 65th Legislative Session.
 She earned her BA in political science at Carroll College.
-Before joining MLSA she worked at Corette Library, United Way of the Lewis and Clark Area, and as a lobbyist’s assistant during Montana’s 65th Legislative Session.
 A Portland native, Michaela loves dreary weather, good coffee, and indie music.
 In her free time she paints with oils, reads old books, and volunteers as a writing tutor and as a Friend of CASA.
 Michaela hopes to one day become a family lawyer.

 Robyn Githui joined MLSA as the Rural Crime Victim Navigator in 2019 after serving as a Justice for Montanans AmeriCorps Member at MLSA.
 Robyn received a Bachelor's degree in Political Science from Notre Dame of Maryland University.
 A Baltimore native, Robyn loves to travel, cook, and dance.